Nebbiolo, the indigenous grape of Piedmont

 The distinctive character of Barolo wine is in its structure.
 It expresses a complex bouquet of great longevity, set to develop and improve over time.

-As far as Barbaresco is concerned, vines cultivated in that area benefit of lower elevations where the slightly higher average temperature anticipates the sugar ripening.
+As far as Barbaresco is concerned, vines cultivated in that area benefit from lower elevations where the slightly higher average temperature anticipates the sugar ripening.
 The lower concentration of musts allows for a shorter maturation period compared to Barolo.

 Day trip to Barolo and Barbaresco

-The Barolo gives its best with game recipes, roasted quail or guinea fowl.
-Impossible to forget the famous braised beef slowly cooked in Barolo .
+The Barolo gives its best with game recipes, roasted quail, or guinea fowl.
+Impossible to forget the famous braised beef slowly cooked in Barolo.
 While Barbaresco is perfect with similar pairings, it is also recommended with truffle-based dishes and aged cheeses such as Castelmagno.

 The Roero territory extends to the left of the Tanaro river, north of Alba.
-In this zone the Nebbiolo has adapted well on steep hillsides, in the most meager and sandy soil, where wine makers get a fragrant and perfumed wine.
+In this zone, the Nebbiolo has adapted well on steep hillsides, in the most meager and sandy soil, where winemakers get a fragrant and perfumed wine.

-Wines made from at least 95% Nebbiolo grape and the remaining part of other red varietals, are named Roero DOCG and Roero Riserva.
+Wines made from at least 95% Nebbiolo grape and the remaining part of other red varietals are named Roero DOCG and Roero Riserva.
 Aged at least 20 months (of which 6 in barrel), is generally fruity, with a ruby or garnet color and good texture.